 Sanitation levels aren’t always top-notch and definitely nowhere near Western standards.
 Because of this, we wouldn’t really recommend taking small children on a trip to Myanmar.

 Cleanliness aside, here are some other things to consider when taking your family to Myanmar:

 - There are a growing number of family-friendly places to stay which boast amenities for children.
 But for the most part, accommodation here isn’t really about families.

-- Whilst there is a LOAD of temples to see, especially in Bagan, it might also be easy for your kids to get quite quickly templed out.
+- Whilst there is a loads of temples to see, especially in Bagan, it might also be easy for your kids to get quite quickly templed out.
 This might even happen to you, but for children, lack of interactive museums or anything like that might be a little boring.

-- Keeping your children out of the sun and making sure they’re hydrated is a MUST since Myanmar gets hot and the heat hits kids more acutely than it does adults.
+- Keeping your children out of the sun and making sure they’re hydrated is a must since Myanmar gets hot and the heat hits kids more acutely than it does adults.

 - When visiting Myanmar with children, we’d honestly recommend getting yourself on some sort of tour.
 At the very least, you should have some sort of transport organized for the entire trip.
 That way, there will be less to think about.